raffertyuy/github-copilot-prompts/copilot-instructions/coding-guidelines.md

 # Coding Guidelines

-## Naming Standards
-- All names should be snake_case.
+## Clean and Readable Code
-- Names should not be abbreviated.
+- Naming should be readable and should not be abbreviated.
+- For class/method/function definitions, Docstring-style comments are required.
+- For in-line code comments, suggest to clean/refactor the code to make it more readable without the need for comments.

 ## Magic Strings
 - Avoid using magic strings.
 Either parameterize or create constants.